geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Long in a human shape concealed, to gain
 " Thy love I sought, but only met disdain,
 " At length my rival's form I bore, and found,
-" Beyond my warmest hope my wishes crown' d :
+" Beyond my warmest hope my wishes crown' d:
 " The veil behold — no more I seek to move
 " Thy stubborn heart; I claim thy promised love.